You’re walking down the street, minding your own business and suddenly, you’re the main character in someone’s viral video. No permission, no warning.

 Filming others is often driven by the desire to gain attention on social media platforms.
 In some cases, it can lead to the public shaming of the person being recorded, creating a form of vigilante justice in the online sphere.

-Moreover, some people engage in unauthorized filming with the intention of body-shaming the subject.
+Some people engage in unauthorized filming with the intention of body-shaming the subject.
 These people seek to ridicule or mock the person in question.
-This behavior not only violates the privacy of the individual being filmed but also normalizes a culture of online bullying and harassment.
+This behavior not only violates the privacy of the person being filmed but also normalizes a culture of online bullying and harassment.

 Why we shouldn't normalize filming people in public without their consent?